uwplse/Cassius/README.md

 Cassius currently supports a fragment of CSS 2.1:
 + Widths, padding, and margins, including `auto` margins
-+ Margin collapsing
-+ Floats
-+ Percentage margins, widths, or padding
++ Percentage and em measurements
-+ Borders
++ Borders and Margin collapsing
-+ Positioning
++ Floats and Positioning
 + A few miscellaneous properties, like `box-sizing`.

 Cassius development is tracked